Turbulence modeling over riblets via domain transformation: Turbulent drag reduction and stress modulation

 \subsection{Skin-friction drag}

 We next examine the effect of riblets on turbulent drag in flow with $Re_\tau=186$.
 Following~\cite{garjim11b}, we refer to the parameter space in which drag reduction is proportional to the size of riblets as the viscous regime.
 Due to inconsistencies in analyzing the height and spacing of riblets of different shape, we use the square root of the cross-sectional area of the riblet grooves, $l^+_g = \sqrt{A^+_g}$, for our parametric study.
 This geometric parameterization of riblets also achieves the best collapse of the breakdown dimensions for the linear viscous regime~\citep{garjim11a,garjim11b}.
-We normalize the drag reduction curves by their slope in the viscous regime, i.e., $m_l := \lim_{l^+_g\rightarrow 0} \Delta D/l^+_g$, to remove the effect of riblets' shape on the slope in this linear regime.
+We normalize the drag reduction curves by their slope in the viscous regime, i.e., $m_l := \lim_{l^+_g\rightarrow 0} \Delta D/l^+_g$, to remove the effect of riblets' shape on the slope in this linear regime. {In this study, $\tilde{y} = -1$ serves as the virtual origin for drag calculations, which follows the lower bound of the wall-normal region used for computing riblet-induced corrections to turbulent statistics, and thereby, viscosity; see appendix~\ref{app.corrKEps} for details.}

+{For the triangular riblet configuration considered in figure~\ref{fig.Uprofile}, our model predicts a $4.94\%$ drag reduction, which is in close agreement with the $6\%$ drag reduction reported in~\cite{chomoikim93}.
+The difference between these predictions may stem from a host of simplifying assumptions adopted by our modeling framework, e.g., linearization and $\tilde{y} < -1$ being laminar.
+Nevertheless, as demonstrated in figure~\ref{fig.DRBech}, our model reliably predicts drag reduction trends and the optimal size of drag-reducing riblets when compared with the results of the experimental study of~\cite{becbruhaghoehop97}.
+We note that for an appropriate comparison, the height-to-spacing ratio and viscous-scaled spacing of triangular riblets were matched with the experimental study.}